 Searching the Web using Konqueror is very easy.
 Konqueror defines over 70 search filters for you, all with a specific shortcut.
 To search for a certain topic on the Internet, enter the shortcut and the keyword separated by a colon.
 The relevant page containing the search results is then displayed.

-To see the already definied shortcuts, go to +.
-In the dialog box that appears, select .
-Now you can see the names of the search providers and the shortcuts.
-Konqueror definies lots of search filters: the “classical” search engines, like Google, Yahoo, and Lycos, and a number of filters for less common purposes, like an acronym database, the Internet movie database, or KDE application searches.
+To see the already definied shortcuts, go to classical” search engines, like Google, Yahoo, and Lycos, and a number of filters for less common purposes, like an acronym database, the Internet movie database, or KDE application searches.

 If you do not find your preferred search engine here, easily